Social Security Administration's PASS Program

 The goal of the WIPA Project is to enable beneficiaries with disabilities to make an informed choice about work.
 Informed choice means knowing all of your options so you can take the next step toward your employment goal.

-Click to view the WIPA brochure: WIPA Brochure
+Click to view the WIPA brochure: WIA Brochure